 About the Berman Jewish DataBank

-The DataBank acquires materials – including reports, slides, data files and methodological documentation – from organizations and communities that sponsor and commission studies, and from researchers who conduct and produce them.
+The DataBank acquires materials from organizations and communities that sponsor and commission studies, and from researchers who conduct and produce them.
+We extend our gratitude to the commissioning organizations and researchers whose cooperation in providing materials makes our work possible.

 CONTACT THE DATABANK